-- Vote at their local returning office on any day in the election period; or
+- Vote at their local returning office on any day during the election period; or

-- Request a special ballot by mail, to vote comfortably from home.
+- Request a special ballot by mail, to vote from anywhere.

 Elections Alberta offers reasonable accommodation to voters with a visual impairment.
 We allow for electors to vote independently; to vote with or without the use of assistive tools; or, to vote with help provided by a family member, a friend, or an election officer.

 - A large-print ballot poster;

-- The use of a CNIB magnifying sheet; or,
+- The use of a Canadian National Institute of Blind (CNIB) magnifying sheet; or,

 - The use of a voting template.

-We also encourage electors bring their own assistive tools – if their use does not disrupt other voters or the secrecy of the vote.
+We encourage electors to bring their own assistive tools – if their use does not disrupt other voters or the secrecy of the vote.
 For example, you can use your cell phone camera to provide light or magnification, or other supportive applications on your device that can provide specific assistance.

 Support With Reading or Marking the Ballot

 Electors that need help to read or mark the ballot may be assisted by the election officer at the voting location or may bring a friend or family member to assist them.

 All persons providing assistance must take an oath that they will: